Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 Below are two versatile and powerful DAWs for home recording studio:

-The Cubase by Steinberg is one of outstanding candidate.
+The Cubase by Steinberg is one of the outstanding candidates.
 Easy-to-use, very popular, having many free plugins (VSTi) and running on both Windows and Mac OS, are what I like about Cubase.

 If you’re looking for a powerful DAW with light and reasonable price, the REAPER is a great choice.
 Like Cubase, the REAPER also works on both Windows and Mac OS.

 What is Audio Interface?
-Short Explanation, the studio microphone, studio headphone, studio monitors and other equipment connect to computer via audio interface.
+Short Explanation, the studio microphone, studio headphone, studio monitors, and other equipment connected to a computer via an audio interface.

 - How many studio microphones do you need for recording at the same time?

-- How many studio headphones do you need for connecting to audio interface?
+- How many studio headphones do you need for connecting to the audio interface?

-- Do you need to connect electric guitars to audio interface?
+- Do you need to connect electric guitars to an audio interface?

-- Do you need to connect MIDI controller to audio interface?
+- Do you need to connect the MIDI controller to the audio interface?

-- Does audio interface has phantom 48 volts for condenser microphone?
+- Does the audio interface have phantom 48 volts for the condenser microphone?

 If you need a small home recording studio for your individual needs, I highly recommend you buy one with features: